rehierl/html-outliner-spec/issue-associations.md

 [step 6.](./outliner-steps.md/#6) states: Associate all nodes in the subtree with the heading of the section with which they are associated, if any.

-This can be understood to define the following property:
+Which can be understood to define the following property:

 - `Element Node.heading`
 - `(node.parentSection == node.heading.parentSection)`

 Having this step as an explicit step inside the algorithm's specification turns it into a mandatory step unless it is explicitly declared to be optional.
+This step should probably be marked to be an optional step.

+**TODO** - What would be the use of a `Node.heading` property?
-NOTE - I don't see a real need for this step as you could always use the following expression: `node.parentSection.heading`
+Couldn't you always use `node.parentSection.heading` instead?

 <!-- ####################################################################### -->
 <h2 id="conclusion">Conclusion</h2>